Legal Advice for Compensation Insurance Claims & TPD Payouts

 Approved personal injury settlement icon

-What is The Time Frame for a Personal Injury Settlement?
+How Long is a Personal Injury Settlement?

 1. Accident type: motor vehicle injury claims generally settle within six months, while workers’ compensation cases can take up to a year.
 Other types of more complex claims can take 2 or 3 years.